wp-plugins/meal-planner-pro/readme.txt

 = Can I use the plugin to add multiple recipes to one post or page? =

 There should only be one recipe per post or page.
 The plugin does allow for compound recipes which is one way to include multiple lists of ingredients in your post (e.g., for a salad and a salad dressing).
-Simply enter your instructions for the main recipe, then start the next line with an exclamation point to create a label, like "!For the Salad Dressing".
+Simply enter your instructions for the main recipe, then start the next line with an exclamation point to create a label, like "For the Salad Dressing".
 Then, add the instructions for the secondary recipe.
 Starting with version 2.4, we no longer support multiple Meal Planner Pro-formatted recipes within a single post.

 = When I use Meal Planner Pro's plugin, where are the recipes stored? =